do3cc/isotopp.github.io/_posts/2021-10-28-python-where-in.md

 Also, Python 3 wanted to do away with upper case letters in package names, anyway.

 So somebody took over the package, renamed it `mysqlclient` and made it Python 3 compatible, and kept the old class names in order to, uncharacteristically for Python, not break compatibility.
-Hence you install the dependency `mysqlclient` to get the `MySQLdb` class.
+Hence, you install the dependency `mysqlclient` to get the `MySQLdb` class.

 Remember this the next time a Python person makes fun of your PHP needles and haystacks, or your Perl anything.